PGMY/q2w3-fixed-widget/readme.txt

 Tags: sidebar, widget, scroll, fixed, floating, sticky, russian, q2w3 Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 2.3
+Stable tag: 3.0

 Fixes positioning of the selected widgets, when the page is scrolled down.

 == Description ==

-Enable "Fixed widget" option in widget settings (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down.
+Enable "Fixed widget" option in the widget settings (see [screenshot](http://wordpress.org/extend/plugins/q2w3-fixed-widget/screenshots/)) and it will be always in sight when page is scrolled down or up.

-There is no problem to "Fix" (or "Stick") more than one widget in a single sidebar.
+There is no problem to "Fix" or "Stick" more than one widget.

-New in version 2.2.
-Now the plugin is able to reflect dynamic page content changes (infinite scroll, ajax basket and other javascript stuff)!!!

-New in version 2.1.
-Added option to disable plugin on mobile devices.
-Mobile detection is based on [Mobile-Detect project](https://github.com/serbanghita/Mobile-Detect/).
+Version 3.0 brings you a long waited capability to stick widgets located in different sidebars!

 [Watch the demo](http://store.places-finder.com/cp-ajax-post-load).
 Right sidebar, last three widgets.
 Scroll down to the bottom.

-Supported languages: English, Russian

-Note.
-The plugin is doing its best in "single sidebar -> multiple widgets" environment.
-You may try to fix widgets in different sidebars, but in most cases the result will be inadequate.

-Note two.
+Compatibility note.
 The plugin is not working with all themes.
 Theme requirements:

-* Widgets must have unique IDs (see FAQ).
+* Widgets must have unique id attributes in html code (see [FAQ](http://wordpress.org/extend/plugins/q2w3-fixed-widget/faq/)).
-* No JavaScript errors
-* jQuery 1.7 or later
+* jQuery 1.7 required. jQuery 1.8.3 (or later) is recommended.
+* No JavaScript errors, coused by other plugins and scripts.
+* `wp_head()` and `wp_footer()` functions in header.php and footer.php files.

-In some cases theme CSS changes required.
+In some cases (widget "jumping" during scroll and etc.) theme CSS changes may be required.

+Supported languages: English, Russian

 == Installation ==